ekinyucel/software-design-patterns/README.md

 # software-design-patterns
-Software design patterns with C# and other languages
+Software design patterns with JAVA and other languages.

 ## Creational Patterns
 - Factory Method (C#)